“Seeing the joy on people’s faces when they make a connection makes everything worth it.”

 As a 501(c)(3) non-profit we are asking for your support to achieve these goals.

-This virtual event features appearances by artists, performers, and storytellers from all walks of life.
+This year long celebration features appearances by artists, performers, and storytellers from all walks of life.
 It also features school children who have been inspired by our programs.

 Oscar & Grammy Winner